KonstantinDinev/SSH-Windows/README.md

 # Chapter 3
 ## Extend Windows functionality and run applications remotely using a terminal

 Let’s locally extend our Windows functionality.
 This will let us execute Linux commands from the command prompt (cmd).
 In order to do that, we need to specify the path to the Cygwin’s bin directory in Windows “Environment Variables”.
-If you don’t know how to get there you can open Run from the start menu and paste this “rundll32 sysdm.cpl,EditEnvironmentVariables”.
+If you don’t know how to get there you can open Run from the start menu and paste this __“rundll32 sysdm.cpl,EditEnvironmentVariables”__.
 Another way is:

 1. Right click 'My Computer' and select 'Properties'.